---

 }

-When you dogfood unpublished workspace packages, you may need to call the built CLI file directly after building the package.
-Published apps should use docs in package scripts or pnpm exec docs from the terminal.
+When you dogfood unpublished workspace packages, you may need to call the built CLI file directly

-What lastmod Means
+## What `lastmod` Means

 The CLI resolves dates in this order: